Amniocentesis [en Español]

 What Affects the Test

-- If there is blood from your fetus in the amniotic fluid.
-This can falsely increase the level of the substances alpha-fetoprotein (AFP) and acetylcholinesterase (AChE) levels, which test for neural tube defects.
+- There is blood from your fetus in the amniotic fluid.
+This can falsely increase the level of the substances alpha-fetoprotein (AFP) and acetylcholinesterase (AChE) levels, which test for neural tube defects .

 What To Think About

-- Normal results from amniocentesis do not guarantee that your fetus will be healthy.
+- Normal results from amniocentesis do not guarantee that your baby will be healthy.

-- Amniotic fluid has cells that have been shed by your developing fetus.
-The cells are checked for the number and size of chromosomes (karyotype) to see if there are any problems.
-For more information, see the topic Karyotype Test.
+- Amniotic fluid has cells that have been shed by your growing fetus.
+The cells are checked for the number and size of chromosomes to see if there are any problems.
+For more information, see the topic Karyotype Test .

-- If you have abnormal results from amniocentesis, you should ask your doctor or a genetic counselor for help in making decisions about the problems your fetus may have and about continuing the pregnancy.
-It will also be helpful to understand your possible risks with future pregnancies.
+- If you have abnormal results from amniocentesis, talk to your doctor or a genetic counselor .
+They can help you understand the problems your fetus may have and help you decide about continuing the pregnancy.
+They can also help you understand your possible risks with future pregnancies.